mediadrop/mediadrop/doc/dev/players.rst

 Media Players API
 =================

-MediaDrop was designed to make it straightfowrad to fully integrate new audio/video players into the display system.
+MediaDrop was designed to make it straightfoward to fully integrate new audio/video players into the display system.

 While MediaDrop supports 9 Flash and/or HTML5 players out of the box (including